 - Medium-Shift Gag: At one point Roy and Helen are in a cartoon as mice.

 - Mouse Hole: In the animated sequence, a mouse hole is a portal to the next channel.

-- Music Video: Features near the end with a Cameo by then-popular Hip-Hop group Salt 'N' Pepa.
+- Music Video: Features near the end with a cameo by then-popular Hip-Hop Girl Group Salt-N-Pepa.

 - Noticing The Fourth Wall: When they realize that they are inside TV land.

 - Off with His Head!: Almost attempted on Roy.
-Even worse is that he and Helen are in a show, which is aptly named Off with His Head!
+Even worse is that he and Helen are in a show about The French Revolution, which is aptly named Off with His Head!

 Crowley: [with reassurance] I'm already dead!
 Save her!

-- Parody: While the movie tends to play itself straight at the beginning and end, Loads and Loads of them appear when Roy and Helen are 'in' the dish.
+- Parody: While the movie tends to play itself straight at the beginning and end, loads of them appear when Roy and Helen are 'in' the dish.

 - Parody Names: Most of the shows and movies have slightly tweaked names.

-- Satan: Mr. Spike, for the purposes of the story... however, he's more of a Senior Executive than the bona fide "Boss" of Hell, who's referred to in dialogue as Mr. Spike's boss.
+- Satan: Mr. Spike, for the purposes of the story.
+He's actually more of a Senior Executive than the bona fide "Boss" of Hell, who's referred to in dialogue as Mr. Spike's boss.

 - Screwed by the Network: In a very twisted sense when it becomes apparent Roy and Helen might survive the deal.

-- Subverted Kids Show: There's a small bit where animated versions of the couple try and evade a mechanical cat in the style of Tom and Jerry.
+- Subverted Kids Show: There's a segment where Roy and Helen try and evade a mechanical cat in the style of Looney Tunes (Chuck Jones himself did the animation).
 Also the parody commercial mentioned above.

 - That's All, Folks!: Roy says this to end the RoboCat cartoon segment before exiting through the door, in a nod to Porky Pig's line from Looney Tunes.